Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Spectra One Block Patterns

-To help you design your site, Spectra One comes with a bunch of different block patterns that you can use for both individual pages and site-wide templates.
+To help you to design your site, Spectra One comes with a bunch of different block patterns that you can use for both individual pages and site-wide templates.

-- Archive (“Posts”) — 5 patterns.
+- Archive (‘Posts’) — five patterns.

-- Single (“Pages) — 4 patterns.
+- Single (‘Pages’) — four patterns.

-- Headers — 6 patterns.
+- Headers — six patterns.

-- Footers — 5 patterns.
+- Footers — five patterns.

-Here’s a screenshot that I put together of the different patterns:
+Here’s a screenshot of the different patterns:

-- Featured — 6 patterns (random assortment).
+- Featured — six patterns (random assortment).

-- Text — 1 pattern.
+- Text — one pattern.

-- Gallery — 1 pattern.
+- Gallery — one pattern.

-- Call to Action — 1 pattern.
+- Call to Action — one pattern.

-- Services — 1 pattern.
+- Services — one pattern.

-- Media — 1 pattern.
+- Media — one pattern.

 Spectra One Page-Level Controls

-In addition to the options that you get in the Site Editor, Spectra One also adds some page-level controls that you can access when editing any individual piece of content.
+In addition to the options you get in the Site Editor, Spectra One also adds some page-level controls that you can access when editing any individual piece of content.

-You canโฆ
+You canβ¦

 - disable the header